 Last week I repeated a drive to Holland in my petrol engined Nissan Cube that I last carried out in a diesel engined Renault.
 The recent trip was far more relaxed and I realised that my dislike of diesel doesn’t abate.
 And I specified this Kangoo for work several years ago though, back then, I had little choice; diesel had such a hold that a petrol-engined equivalent wasn’t even offered.

 For cars, diesel’s murky star is now, thankfully, in the descendant.
 Though not really for any more logical reason than its ascent.
 I remember when the only people who bought diesel were taxi companies.
-As a kid, our local station always had a couple of Austin Cambridges sitting outside, their lethargic Perkins diesel engines rattling the teeth of passers-by.
+As a kid, our local station always had a couple of Austin Cambridges sitting outside, their lethargic 40 bhp diesel engines rattling the teeth of passers-by.
 Undoubtedly diesel starts out with the advantage that, as raw fuel it contains about 15% more energy than petrol but, until relatively recently, it had the additional advantage of having had far more development money thrown at it by European manufacturers than had petrol.
 This was because the late 20th Century makeover of diesel as the ‘Green’ choice still held currency and the illogical tax breaks given to it in 2001 had more than doubled the number of oil-burners in the UK.
 The 2012 World Health Organisation condemnation of it was largely ignored and I think the most damaging thing in the public eye was VW’s ‘Dieselgate’.
 What that did was to emphasise how the industry’s attempt to ‘clean-up’ an essentially dirty fuel and conform to ever more stringent regulations was pushing manufacturers to desperation.

 Bosch is promising us a leap forward in battery technology but, for many, the time is not right for embracing EVs or even PHEVs.
-So, although my old local railway station probably now has a line of Prii sitting outside, it remains the case that, if you are piling on 12,000+ miles in a year and money is tight, diesel remains the hard-headed spreadsheet choice.
-But then, depending how long you hang on to it, you take a risk with future legislation.
+So, although my old local railway station probably now has a line of Prii sitting outside, it remains the case that, if you are piling on 12,000+ miles in a year and money is tight, diesel is the hard-headed spreadsheet choice.
+But then, depending how long you hang on to it, you take a gamble with future legislation.
 I can’t drive my 15 year old motorhome into various German and Italian towns any more.
 As an import, I had to register for exemption to keep it in London and, from September 2020, any diesel car over 5 years old will either be excluded, or must pay a special charge to enter Central London.
 Such legislation isn’t going to diminish and diesel is now seen as the biggest culprit towards health-damaging pollution.
 Its rise and fall was encouraged greatly by government knee-jerks, unsurprisingly accompanied by little in-depth understanding.
 The industry was happy to conspire and so the responsible diesel buyer of a few years ago will be tomorrow’s pariah.

 I know that I’m atypical, in that the only car diesel engine that ever interested me was VAG’s rather silly V10 as fitted to the Phaeton and Touareg and, generally, I hate the whole feel of automotive diesel, from the clatter – however well insulated it might be from the driver – to the torque range.
 But I have to concede that, like music and sex, other people’s taste might differ.
 So, everyone to their own, yet I can ask whether we, the buying public, addressed all the right questions when choosing diesel.